luchophelps13/nba-player-ml/README.md

 6. Create a virtualenv ('virtualenv {name of environment} ) & activate it ('{nameofenv}\Scripts\activate') OR use a conda virtual environment

-7. Login using heroku login or heroku login -i if the former doesn't work
+7. Login using "heroku login" or "heroku login -i" if the former doesn't work

 8. Pip install flask, gunicorn, and the necessary modules